maxgio92/notes/content/notes/program-execution-environment.md

 On program execution (Unix-like `fork` and `exec` system call groups) OS allocates memory to later store the program's instructions (in the text segment) and data (in the stack).
 The `exec` family of system calls replaces the program executed by a process.
 When a process calls `exec`, all sections are replaced, including the `.text` section, and the data in the process are replaced with the executable of the new program.

+In particular, the loader parses the executable file, decides which is the base address, allocates memory for the program segments based on the base address, loads the segments in memory, and prepares the execution environment.

-The OS then sets the PC to the memory address of the first instruction (see, in the `.text` section), which is fetched, decoded, and executed one by one.
+Once the loader completes its tasks, the OS sets the process context and the PC to the first instruction in the `.text` section, that is fetched, decoded, and executed by the CPU.
+Ans so on and so forth.

 ![memory-map-exec](https://raw.githubusercontent.com/maxgio92/notes/d3bf6f231c330ba746354cc463469245fc9de7bc/content/notes/memory-map-exec.png)
 > I haven't managed yet to find where the information about how to set up the stack at exec time from an ELF file is stored in the ELF structure.
 If you do, feel free to share it!